daremat/es6-epf/README.md

 [karma-jasmine](https://www.npmjs.com/package/karma-jasmine) an adapter to Jasmine

+[karma-mocha-reporter](https://www.npmjs.com/package/karma-mocha-reporter) use the [Mocha](https://mochajs.org/) style logging for the cli report

-[karma-jasmine-html-reporter](https://www.npmjs.com/package/karma-jasmine-html-reporter) to dynamically shows our tests results on the debug.html page.
+[karma-jasmine-html-reporter](https://www.npmjs.com/package/karma-jasmine-html-reporter) to dynamically shows our tests results on the debug.html page

-[karma-phantomjs-launcher](https://www.npmjs.com/package/karma-phantomjs-launcher) to run our tests on a headless browser.
+[karma-phantomjs-launcher](https://www.npmjs.com/package/karma-phantomjs-launcher) to run our tests on a headless browser

 #### 4.2.2 - Preparation

-You can drop the _./spec/support/jasmine.json_ file, it is unused with Karma.
+You can drop the _./spec/support/jasmine.json_ file, it's unused with Karma.

 #### 4.2.3 - Installation